malikfarkhanudin9998/News-Classification/README.md

 # News-Classification
-News classificationi using svm in python
+News classification using svm in python